 The Sender: Genesis (the luxury automotive brand)

 A 47204 text is consistently linked to Genesis, the luxury vehicle division of Hyundai.
 This isn’t the healthcare company or the tech firm; it’s the car company.
-These messages are typically for marketing, promotions, or customer service updates.
+These messages are typically for marketing, promotions, or customer service updates regarding vehicle maintenance.

 What to Do: